What's Lurking in Your Fridge?

 6. Whole-Milk Products

-"While dairy products contain protein, calcium, B-12, and riboflavin, whole-milk products also have ample amounts of fat and cholesterol.
-If you drink 16 ounces of whole milk a day, for example, it adds up to 1,904 calories, 105 grams of total fat, 59.5 grams saturated fat, and 315 milligrams of cholesterol in a week's time.
+Whole milk dairy products contain lots of fat and cholesterol.
+Though they are not technically empty calories because they contain protein, calcium, B-12, and riboflavin, the calorie count really adds up.
+Just 16 ounces (2 cups) of whole milk a day would add up to 1,904 calories, 105 grams total fat, 59.5 grams saturated fat, and 315 milligrams of cholesterol in just one week.

 7. Gourmet Ice Cream

-Even if you stick to the modest 1/2-cup serving size suggested on the box, it can send your daily totals of saturated fat, total fat, and calories into overload.
-A serving of Ben & Jerry's Chocolate Chip Cookie Dough, for example, has 260 calories, 14 grams of fat, 9 grams saturated fat, 65 milligrams cholesterol, and 23 grams sugar.
-A 1/2 cup of Häagen-Dazs White Chocolate Raspberry Truffle will give you 290 calories, 16 grams fat, 9 grams saturated fat, 90 milligrams cholesterol, and 27 grams sugar.
-And a more typical serving for most of us is 1 cup, which doubles the totals for fat, calories, cholesterol, and sugar.
+Let's face it – Ben & Jerry's and Häagen-Dazs make some tasty ice cream!
+Unfortunately, it comes with a hefty price to your diet.
+Even if you stick with the ½-cup suggested serving size on the pint, you can exceed recommended daily totals for saturated fat, total fat, and calories.
+One ½-cup serving of Ben & Jerry's Chocolate Chip Cookie Dough ice cream contains 260 calories, 14 grams fat, 9 grams saturated fat, 65 milligrams cholesterol, and 23 grams sugar.
+Just ½-cup of Häagen-Dazs White Chocolate Raspberry Truffle is 290 calories, 16 grams fat, 9 grams saturated fat, 90 milligrams cholesterol, and 27 grams sugar.
+Most of us typically eat twice the listed serving size, doubling the fat, calories, cholesterol, and sugar we consume.

 8. Creamy Salad Dressing

-Each 2-tablespoon serving of these traditional creamy dressings adds about 120 calories, 12 grams of fat, 2.5 grams saturated fat, and 380 milligrams of sodium to your salad.
-Here's the worst part though: most Most people drizzle on double this amount of dressing (1/4 cup).
+A 2-tablespoon serving a creamy dressing adds about 120 calories, 12 grams of fat, 2.5 grams saturated fat, and 380 milligrams of sodium to your salad.
+Most of us don't stop at that 2-tablespoon serving size and heap on double the amount - up to ¼-cup of dressing.

 9. Stick Butter or Margarine

-It's easier to use more stick margarine or butter than you think because its firm texture makes it difficult to spread lightly on food.
-And each tablespoon will give you 100 calories and 11 grams of fat.
-While butter has 7 grams of saturated fat per tablespoon, stick margarines have 2 grams saturated fat and 1.5 grams trans fats per tablespoon.
+Margarine or butter in stick form is probably high in saturated fat – that's what makes it hold its form.
+You may also use more of the stick of butter or margarine because its firm texture makes it more difficult to spread on foods.
+Each tablespoon of either spread will give you 100 calories and 11 grams of fat.
+A tablespoon of butter also contains 7 grams of saturated fat, while a tablespoon of margarine has 2 grams of saturated fat and 1.5 grams of trans fats.

 10. Frozen French Fries